lucas1195/restaurant-menu/README.md

 ## Project Structure
 ## Frontend: Deployed on Vercel, includes menu browsing and language options.
 ## Backend: Hosted on Heroku, handles data fetching with two basic routes.

-## Notes
-The backend API deployment was essential to handle CORS restrictions and enable smooth integration with the frontend.